mxmstr/splitscreenme-nucleus/Master/NucleusCoopTool/copyoutput/Mod-Readme.txt

 - Status Window may cause Nucleus to crash every now and then

 Changelog: -----------------------------------------------------------------------------------------

+v1.1.1 - August 30, 2021
+ - Added script updater
+ - Fixed the Proto Input controller hooks
+ - Fixed incorrect controller icons being displayed
+ - Fixed the fake cursor not hiding when it should in some games

 v1.1.0 - August 18, 2021
 - Integrated Proto Input (github.com/ilyaki/protoinput) hooks